sidnix001/Pass-generator/README.md

 # Pass-generator
 - To copy just click on generated password
-- To generate password tap / click on a screen
+- To generate new password click on screen